japila-books/spark-sql-internals/docs/spark-sql-properties.md

 NOTE: The number of bins must be greater than 1.

-Use link:spark-sql-SQLConf.adoc#histogramNumBins[SQLConf.histogramNumBins] method to access the current value.
+Use [SQLConf.histogramNumBins](SQLConf.md#histogramNumBins) method to access the current value.

 | [[spark.sql.statistics.parallelFileListingInStatsComputation.enabled]] *spark.sql.statistics.parallelFileListingInStatsComputation.enabled*